Alpha-VLLM/LLaMA2-Accessory/docs/finetune.md

 ---

-### Single-turn instruction-tuning of LLaMA2-7B on gorilla
+### Single-turn instruction-tuning of LLaMA2-7B on Gorilla

 **Script:**